Ayurveda Constipation Medicine Without Harsh Laxatives

 Symptoms of Constipation

-• Unable to clear the bowel system for longer period
+• Unable to clear the bowel system for a longer period

 • Difficult to pass stools and have to apply a lot of pressure to do so